rhare26/GreatReads/README.md

 # GreatReads
 [In progress] A web application using Django and Angular to manage book and reading lists, modelled after GoodReads.
 This is a personal project to teach myself these frameworks.
+The project is still in progress and some features have not been implemented yet.

 ## Features
 ### Screenshots (as of 2/6/23)